jxskiss/mcli/README.md

 - `WithName` specifies the command name to use when printing usage doc.
 - `DisableGlobalFlags` tells `Parse` to don't parse and print global flags in help.
 - `ReplaceUsage` tells `Parse` to use a custom usage function instead of the default.
+- `WithDefaults` specifies default values for flags and arguments, overriding the default values in struct tags.
 - `WithExamples` specifies examples for a command.
-Examples will be showed after flags in the help.
+Examples will be shown after flags in the help.
 - `WithFooter` adds a footer message after the default help, this option overrides the App's setting `Options.HelpFooter` for this parsing call.
 - `WithArgCompFuncs` specifies functions to suggest flag values and positional arguments programmatically.